-NFCsCounterparties which trade OTC derivatives are obliged to determine their own status-against the clearing threshold.
-FC.
-A counterparty should obtain representations from their its counterparties detailing the NFC'stheir status.
-FCs are A counterparty is not expected to conduct verifications of the representations received from NFCs its counterparties detailing their status and may rely on such representations unless they are in possession of information which clearly demonstrates that those representations are incorrect.
+A counterparty is not expected to conduct verifications of the representations received from its counterparties detailing their status and may rely on such representations unless they are in possession of information which clearly demonstrates that those representations are incorrect.

-If a counterparty does not obtain representation from one of its counterparties detailing its status, it will assume that the counterparty is above the clearing thresholds and therefore subject to the relevant requirements applicable to FCs+ and NFCs+ respectively.
+If a counterparty does not obtain representation from one of its counterparties detailing its status, it should assume that the counterparty is above the clearing thresholds and therefore subject to the relevant requirements applicable to FCs+ and NFCs+ respectively.
 The counterparty making this assumption will inform the other counterparty about the assumption that has been made.